Frequently Asked Questions

 14. Are meals included in the tuition price?

-A continental breakfast and a working luncheon are usually provided on most days of some of our courses.
-Please contact the office (202-333-4838) at least two weeks in advance if you have dietary restrictions.
-We will try to accommodate your needs as best we can.
+A light continental breakfast and a working luncheon are usually provided on most days of some of our courses.
+Please contact the office at firstname.lastname@example.org if you have any additional questions.

 15. What is the dress code?